-On Friday, February 10, the Cushwa Center and Play Like a Champion Today welcomed historian Timothy B. Neary to Notre Dame for a lecture entitled “For God and Country: Bishop Sheil’s Vision for Youth Sports.”
+On Friday, February 10, the Cushwa Center and Play Like a Champion Today (PLACT), a non-profit organization dedicated to cultivating youth athletics, jointly welcomed historian Timothy B. Neary to Notre Dame for a lecture entitled “For God and Country: Bishop Sheil’s Vision for Youth Sports.”
 Neary is associate professor of history at Salve Regina University in Newport, Rhode Island.
-He recently published a book on Bishop Bernard Sheil’s founding of the Catholic Youth Organization, Crossing Parish Boundaries: Race, Sports, and Catholic Youth in Chicago, 1914–1954 (University of Chicago Press, 2016).
-After his presentation, a panel discussion explored aspects of Bishop Sheil’s contemporary relevance, and Play Like a Champion hosted a “Youth Sport Summit” the following morning to reflect further on renewing the mission of Catholic athletic programming with Sheil as a model.
+He recently published a book, Crossing Parish Boundaries: Race, Sports, and Catholic Youth in Chicago, 1914–1954 (University of Chicago Press, 2016), on Bishop Bernard Sheil’s founding of the Catholic Youth Organization (CYO).
+After his presentation, a panel discussion explored aspects of Bishop Sheil’s contemporary relevance, and PLACT hosted a “Youth Sport Summit” the following morning to reflect further on renewing the mission of Catholic athletic programming with Sheil as a model.
 More than 30 youth sports leaders from 20 cities traveled to South Bend to participate.

 James Bernard Sheil, Jr., was born in 1886 in Chicago, the only child of a middle-class Irish Catholic family.
 In high school, he found himself captivated by sports and by the principles of Catholic social thought.
-Good enough at baseball to have played professionally, he instead entered the priesthood and was ordained in 1910.
-He became a protégée of Archbishop George Mundelein of Chicago and was named auxiliary bishop in 1928.
-Yet Sheil never lost his love of athletics, Neary said.
+Although talented enough to play baseball professionally, he instead entered the priesthood and was ordained in 1910.
+He became a protégé of Archbishop George Mundelein of Chicago and was named auxiliary bishop in 1928.
+Still, Sheil never lost his love of athletics, Neary said.
 Influenced by the originally Protestant ideal of muscular Christianity, he “worked to create an image of robust virility” through his ongoing participation in sports, going so far as to participate in boxing training sessions while still in his cassock.

-Neary traced the foundation of the CYO to Sheil’s triple sense of (welcome) obligation: to Mundelein’s instruction that he found a program that would attract Catholic youth and keep them from seeking recreational activities elsewhere; to the young people that Sheil, a former jail chaplain, believed might otherwise become delinquents; and to the Catholic social teaching he thought “obligated him to fight against social injustice when he saw it.”
-Nicknamed “the Apostle of Youth,” he intended the CYO’s citywide programming to inspire a “true love for God and country” in the children who participated—boys and girls, blacks and whites, Catholics and non-Catholics.
+This love of sports drove Bishop Sheil to found the CYO in 1930.
+Neary traced the foundation of the CYO to Mundelein’s instruction that Sheil establish a program that would attract Catholic youth and keep them from seeking recreational activities elsewhere.
+The CYO also arose out of Sheil’s personal sense of obligation to the young people he had encountered as a jail chaplain, and whom he believed might otherwise become delinquents.
+He also worked in response to Catholic social teaching, which “obligated him to fight against social injustice when he saw it.”
+Known as “the Apostle of Youth,” he designed the CYO’s citywide programming to inspire a “true love for God and country” in the children who participated—boys and girls, blacks and whites, Catholics and non-Catholics.

 The second key aspect of Sheil’s approach was his pragmatism.
-While recognizing the problematic glamour of mass culture, the CYO used that same enticement to promote its programs, especially through boxing.
-Neary pointed out that the Golden Gloves served as the model for Sheil’s boxing tournament, and the bishop even hired famous boxing professionals to coach.
+While recognizing the problematic quest for glamour characteristic of mass culture, the CYO used that same enticement to promote its programs, especially through boxing.
+Neary pointed out that the Golden Gloves, an amateur boxing tournament established in 1928, served as the model for Sheil’s boxing tournament; the bishop even hired famousboxing professionals to coach.
 CYO boxers could get a measure of fame in their own right, with championships drawing tens of thousands of spectators.
 Although the centrality of violent fighting to the CYO led to criticism, Sheil argued that it worked to keep young men away from even more morally dangerous pursuits: “Show me how you can lead boys from saloons with a checkers tournament,” he said, “and I’ll put on the biggest checkers tournament you ever saw.”

 Finally, Neary pointed to Sheil’s conviction of the link between civic virtue and religious practice.
 The CYO Pledge, for example, was recited by 15,000 fans along with 32 boxers at a 1931 tournament: